czbiohub-sf/protoSpaceJAM/README.md

 ![license](https://img.shields.io/badge/license-BSD--3-brightgreen)
 ![status](https://img.shields.io/badge/status-pre--release-orange)
 # protoSpaceJAM
-:computer: A standalone program to design guide RNA and repair donors for CRISPR knock-in experiments
+:computer: protoSpaceJAM is a python package to design guide RNA and repair donors for CRISPR knock-in experiments
-:globe_with_meridians: A web-portal is available at http://protospacejam.czbiohub.org/
+:globe_with_meridians: protoSpaceJAM can also be accessed through our web portal at http://protospacejam.czbiohub.org/
+:open_book: Detailed information about protoSpaceJAM can be found in our [preprint](https://www.biorxiv.org/content/10.1101/2023.10.04.560793v1)

 &nbsp;
 ## Key features: